diba-io/carbonado/README.md

 The values 4/8 were chosen for Zfec's k of m parameters, meaning, only 4 valid chunks are needed, but 8 chunks are provided.
 Half of the chunks could fail to decode.
 This doubles the size of the data, on top of the encryption and integrity-checking, but such is the price of paranoia.
 Also, a non-prime k is needed to align chunk size with Bao slice size.

 Bao only supports a fixed chunk size of 1KB, so the smallest a Carbonado file can be is 8KB.

+Storage providers will not need to use RAID to protect storage volumes so long as `carbonadod` is configured to store archive chunks on 8 separate storage volumes.
+In case a volume fails, scrubbing will recover the missing data.
+When data is served, only 4 of the chunks are needed.